blabla1337/skf-flask/markdown/code_examples/php/18-code_example--Logout_function--.md

     	 <?php
 	/*
-	By this manner the logout functionality revokes the complete session.
+	This way, the logout functionality will revoke the complete session:
 	*/

 	 function deleteLogin(){